Pork Tenderloin with Figs and Balsamic Glaze

 A plate with mashed potatoes, broccoli and pork tenderloin with figs.

-I love simple dinners where great ingredients can shine without too many distractions.
-In this Pork Tenderloin recipe, the pork is seasoned with just salt, pepper, and thyme (or ground fennel seeds tastes great too), then seared and finished in the oven.
+I love simple dinners where great ingredients can shine without too many distractions, and this is the best Pork Tenderloin recipe to make that happen.
+Start by cooking pork tenderloin with simple seasonings like salt, pepper, and thyme (or ground fennel seeds tastes great too).
+After a quick sear on the stove top, it’s finished in the oven until tender and juicy.

-Serve the pork with a delicious balsamic glaze flavored with figs, the perfect sauce is perfect for drizzling and dunking.
-When figs are in season, this is one of the tastiest ways around to enjoy them!
+This simple flavor combination is the perfect base for the delicious balsamic glaze flavored with figs, the perfect sauce is perfect for drizzling and dunking.
+When figs are in season, this baked pork tenderloin recipe is one of the tastiest ways around to enjoy them!

 Recipe ingredients